madbook/jquery.wait/README.md

 methods.
 This allows you to use timeouts without uglifying your code and without having to use a custom queue.

+Now with support for promises!
+Instead of a timeout, pass a jQuery promise into the wait method, and the chain of methods will resume calling when that promise is resolved.
+If the promise is rejected, the method chain will not complete.

 example:

     // add a class to element #foo, then remove 5 seconds later